ecadlabs/signatory/docs/azure_kms.md

 The `--sku` argument must be set to premium if you want to have your keys stored in a HSM.

+Take note of the returned values of `properties.vaultUri` and `properties.tenantId`, these will be used later in the Signatory configuration.

 ### **Create a Service Principal for authentication**

 This document describes a service principal creation flow and a backend configuration for a key-based authentication.
 Alternatively, you can use client secret-based authentication but it's not recommended.